ShoomanKhatri/Github-Practice-Pro/README.md

    - Free private repositories.

 2. **Bitbucket**:

    - Provides free private repositories.
    - Supports Git and Mercurial.
    - Integrated with Atlassian products like Jira and Trello.

+3. **SourceForge**:
+   - One of the oldest platforms for hosting open-source projects.
+   - Offers project management tools and a large community.